 Are Daily Bowel Movements Normal?

 It is a myth that everyone should have a daily bowel movement.
-The results of studies show that some people have one as often as 3 times per day while others go just 3 times per week.
-Both of these is entirely normal.
+The results of studies show that some people have a movement as often as 3 times per day while others go just 3 times per week.
+Both of these scenarios are entirely normal.
 Constipation is defined as having less than 3 bowel movements per week.
 People who have severe constipation go less than once per week.

 It is a myth that people who are constipated are full of toxins.
 There is no evidence that stool is full of toxins.
 There is no evidence that fads and treatments like laxatives, colon cleansing, and enemas prevent diseases and cancer.
 If you happen to be constipated or have fewer bowel movements than others, that does not mean that you are absorbing poisonous substances from stool.

 It is a myth that if you swallow gum it will stay in your stomach for 7 years.
 It is also not likely to cause constipation if you eat a small amount of gum.
 Gum is made of sugar or artificial sweetener, preservatives, flavorings, and gum resin.
 Your digestive tract will absorb the sugar if you swallow gum, but the remaining gum resin will pass through and out of the body.
 A blockage may result if someone swallows a large quantity of gum or swallows gum along with things that are indigestible, such as coins or sunflower seeds.
 Very young children may be at greatest risk for swallowing gum because they may not understand that it should be chewed, not swallowed.
 As a general rule, do not offer gum to children under the age of 5.
 It also may be a choking hazard for young children.

 It is true that depression and mood disorders may trigger constipation or make it worse.
 Take measures to reduce stress in your life to keep your bowels moving regularly.
 Yoga, meditation, biofeedback, and relaxation training techniques are proven ways to combat stress.
 Acupressure and shiatsu massage may work, too.
 Another trick you can try is massaging your abdomen.
 Massaging your abdomen in a circular, clockwise fashion may help keep things moving.
 Many people appreciate that these interventions are all-natural.